junxit/us-congress-bills-116/metadata.md

 - 2019-01-29 — On agreeing to the resolution Agreed to without objection.
 - 2019-01-29 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.
 - 2019-01-29 — Received in the Senate.
+- 2019-02-04 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S839)
+- 2019-02-04 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S839)